vpanal/BigIP_Cookie_Decoder_SpiderFoot/README.md

 ## License

-This module is licensed under the GNU General Public License (GPL).
+This project is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You can find more information in the [LICENSE](LICENSE) file.

 For more information about SpiderFoot, visit [SpiderFoot's GitHub Repository](https://github.com/smicallef/spiderfoot).